Gage Academy of Art: History

 Over the next decade, Gage grew rapidly.
 In 2004, the school transitioned into the historic St. Nicholas Building in Seattle’s Capitol Hill area, quadrupling its square footage.
 This enabled the school to offer a broader range of educational and community events, specifically those tailored to serving emerging artists in the Seattle area.

 Though the school became a nonprofit organization in 2000, adopting the name the Seattle Academy of Fine Art, it changed its name again in 2006 to Gage Academy of Art, thereby incorporating an old French-English word meaning "a challenge" or "a pledge."

 Gage Academy of Art has earned awards for its contribution to the arts both in the local community and on a state-wide level.
-Most notably are the Mayor’s Small Business Award given in 1998 and the Governor’s Arts Award in 2007 for arts education across Washington State.
-In 2019, Gage celebrated 30 years in art education.
+Most notably are the Mayor's Small Business Award given in 1998 and the Governor's Arts Award in 2007 for arts education across Washington State.

+In November 2023, Gage announced that it would move from its existing Capitol Hill campus to re:Invent, an office building in the Amazon headquarters complex in Denny Triangle.
+The move is scheduled for mid-2024 and includes ten years of rent assistant from Amazon.